-- Lead is a natural mineral that has been used in many products.
+- Lead is a naturally occurring metal that has been used in many products.

 - Lead is harmful to the human body.